ianstormtaylor/slate/docs/walkthroughs/installing-slate.md

 })
 ```

-And now that we've our initial value, we define our `App` and pass it into Slate's `Editor` component, like so:
+And now that we've created our initial value, we define our `App` and pass it into Slate's `Editor` component, like so:

 ```js
 // Import React!